안녕하세요. 토미입니다. Let’s have fun learning Korean today!

 -(으)ㄹ 테니(까)

-This is a colloquial expression and it has two meanings.
+This is a colloquial expression that has two meanings.

-First, you use it to give a reason for your suggestion or advice.
+First, you use it to explain your suggestion or advice.

-For example, you can use it like “I will be staying here, so please go.”
+For example, you can say, “I will stay here, so please go.”

 Second, you can also use this grammar to show your strong supposition.